-Summary: Thinking of buying in Portland or Seattle some time in 2019 or 2020?
+Thinking of buying in Portland or Seattle some time in 2023?
 If so, you’ll want to know how much you can expect to pay in these markets.
-This article will dig deeper into housing prices in both cities and forecast where things are headed into 2020.
+This article will dig deeper into housing prices in both cities and forecast where things are throughout the rest of the year.

-This article takes an updated look at home prices in Seattle, Washington versus Portland, Oregon as of fall 2019, and is intended for home buyers considering a move to the Pacific Northwest
+Let’s take an updated look at home prices in Seattle, Washington versus Portland, Oregon as of 2023, and is intended for home buyers considering a move to the Pacific Northwest

 Many people who are relocating to the Pacific Northwest put Seattle and Portland on their shortlists.
 There are many factors contributing to the popularity of these two cities — natural beauty, strong economies, and unique character to name but a few.

 But there’s a big difference when it comes to home prices in Seattle vs. Portland.
 (Of course, there are many other differences as well.
 But we’ll be focusing on housing costs and market conditions for this article.)

 Let’s start with a current look at home values in these two cities: